Not Afraid: Release and reception

 On April 26, 2010, Eminem posted a message through his Twitter account that read, "I'm 'Not Afraid'", without any elaboration.
 Fans and news organizations were able to interpret the message and announced that Eminem's first single from his seventh studio album, Recovery would be titled "Not Afraid".
 Radio personality Angela Yee, from radio station WWPR-FM, confirmed that the new single would debut on Eminem's uncensored radio station, Shade 45.
 Eminem's manager, Paul Rosenberg, told Billboard that "It's not a dark song, it's an uplifting song."

-The new single was initially slated to impact radio on April 30, 2010; however, the date was changed to one day earlier and the song eventually aired at 10 am ET, on Shade 45's show The Morning After with Angela Yee.
+The new single was initially slated to impact radio on April 30, 2010; however, the date was changed to three days earlier and the song eventually aired at 10 am ET, on Shade 45's show The Morning After with Angela Yee.
 On May 5, 2010, the single was made available for digital download at online retailers through Aftermath Entertainment and Interscope Records.
 In the song, Eminem makes a reference to Relapse and spoke at Friday Night with Jonathan Ross about it: "...looking back on it now in retrospect, I feel like there was a lot of stuff on there that was humorous and shock value and I had to go back and listen to my older material and figure out why ...
 Relapse didn't make me feel like [what] used to and kind of put the feeling back into what I do."

 The song was featured in a trailer for the war film Act of Valor.